isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
 <p>Based on the available evidence and the balance of probabilities, the
-Disciplinary Committee will determine if a breach has taken place.</p>
+independent Disciplinary Committee will determine if a breach has taken place.</p>
 <p></p>
 <p>The decision-making framework, based on culpability and harm, guides the
-Disciplinary Committee in making an appropriate decision on the measures and/or sanctions.</p>
+independent Disciplinary Committee in making an appropriate decision on the measures and/or sanctions.</p>
 <p></p>
 <p>You can find out more about this in Section 8.4 and Appendix 2 of the
 Handbook.</p>